 And then there is Mimmo very close to Porta Venezia at 34, Via Sirtori (find on map)

-If you want a gourmet experience, then use the Michelin guide and these amazing alternatives at reasonable prices.
-We have also selcted the best vegan restaurants in Milan – look for VEGAN in the list.
+If you want a gourmet experience, then try out these amazing places at reasonable prices.
+We have also selected the best vegan restaurants in Milan – look for VEGAN in the list.